danielfrg/danielfrg.com/content/articles/2013/03/pelican-ipython-notebook-plugin.md

-Title: Plugin for blogging with iPython notebooks in Pelican
+Title: Plugin for blogging with IPython notebooks in Pelican
 Slug: pelican-ipython-notebook-plugin
 Date: 2013-3-8
 Tags: python,pelican